TEACHING

 • Modernist and contemporary poetry

-• Literary theory (Marxism, postcolonial theory, gender and sexuality studies, ecocriticism)
+• Literary theory (including postcolonial theory, gender and sexuality studies, ecocriticism)

 • Practice-based teaching in poetry and ecopoetics